the-indian-dev/sakuya-ac/README.md

    ```

 2. Edit `config.py` to match your server and client setup.
+> **Warning**
+> Please ensure that you have put the correct YSFlight version in YSF_VERSION variable in `config.py`.
+This is important for the proxy to work correctly.

 3. Run the proxy server:
    ```bash
    python proxy.py
    ```
 ---

 ## **Configuration**